Last updated 2026-01-01

 SDE (seller's discretionary earnings) adds back the owner's total compensation and personal benefits to net income, measuring the full cash flow available to an owner-operator.
 EBITDA does not add back owner compensation, making it the standard for physical therapy practice businesses with hired management or revenue above $5 million.
 Most physical therapy practice businesses under $5 million revenue are valued on SDE multiples of 1.5x to 3.5x.
 Larger operations use EBITDA multiples of 4x to 8x.

-Calculate Your Physical Therapy Practice Value
+Physical Therapy Practice Valuation Calculator

 Use our free calculator with physical therapy practice multiples pre-loaded.
 Enter your actual financial data for a personalized estimate based on SDE, EBITDA, and revenue methods calibrated to the healthcare sector.